jainds/practical-ai/_posts/2020-07-11-CVAT-All-you-need-to-know.md

 ## Community

-CVAT community is available on github and gitter.
+CVAT community is available on [GitHub](https://github.com/opencv/cvat) and [Gitter](https://gitter.im/opencv-cvat/public).
 I have personally found them responding faster on gitter compared to raising issues on github.